Model routing — Opus/Sonnet/Haiku per task

 Section titled “Current landscape (web-verified)”Claude family in 2026

-Section titled “Claude family in 2026”Anthropic’s 4.x lineup keeps the same three-tier structure but the gap between tiers has narrowed dramatically — which is exactly what makes routing valuable.
+Section titled “Claude family in 2026”Anthropic’s lineup is now four tiers — Fable 5 arrived above Opus on June 9, 2026 — while the gap between the familiar three has narrowed dramatically, which is exactly what makes routing valuable.

-claude-opus-4-7) at $5 input / $25 output per million tokens.
-Best raw reasoning, best long-horizon planning, best at multi-file refactors that need to hold 30+ files in context.
-Watch out: Opus 4.7 ships a new tokenizer that can produce up to 35% more tokens for the same input text, so real spend per request rises even though the rate card is unchanged from 4.6. - Sonnet 4.6 (
+claude-opus-4-8) at $5 input / $25 output per million tokens.
+The strongest planner below Fable 5 — and still the Claude Code default model.
+Excellent long-horizon reasoning and multi-file refactors that need to hold 30+ files in context.
+Watch out: Opus 4.7 introduced a new tokenizer (carried into 4.8) that can produce up to ~35% more tokens for the same input text, so if you are jumping from 4.6 your real spend per request rises even though the 4.8 rate card matches 4.6.
+Going 4.7 → 4.8 is roughly flat. - Sonnet 4.6 (

 claude-sonnet-4-6) at $3 input / $15 output.
 The default daily driver.
 Hits 79.6% on SWE-bench Verified — within a couple of points of Opus on most coding tasks while costing ~40% less and finishing ~17% faster.
 If you only learned one model name in 2026, this is it. - Haiku 4.5 (

-All three include the full 1M-token context window at the rate-card price — no long-context surcharge.
-That changes the routing math: you can now hand Haiku the whole repo for a triage pass before deciding whether Opus needs to see anything.
+Opus 4.8 and Sonnet 4.6 include the full 1M-token context window at the rate-card price — no long-context surcharge; Haiku 4.5 tops out at 200K tokens (still large enough for most single-package triage passes).
+That changes the routing math: you can hand Sonnet or Opus the whole monorepo, and reach for Haiku on scoped slices that fit in 200K before deciding whether Opus needs to see anything.

 Cross-vendor fallbacks

-Section titled “Cross-vendor fallbacks”The “three-model frontier stack” pattern dominates 2026: Claude Opus 4.7 for rigorous long-running reasoning, GPT-5.4 for agentic execution and tool-heavy professional knowledge work, Gemini 3.1 Pro for multimodal synthesis and huge-context analysis.
+Section titled “Cross-vendor fallbacks”The “three-model frontier stack” pattern dominates 2026: Claude Opus 4.8 for rigorous long-running reasoning, GPT-5.5 for agentic execution and tool-heavy professional knowledge work, Gemini 3.1 Pro for multimodal synthesis and huge-context analysis.
 Each wins on different tasks, and prices are down 40–80% year-over-year, so running 2–3 vendors is now well within the budget of a serious solo developer.

 - Gemini 3.1 Pro / 2.5 Pro — strongest on multimodal (image + code + PDF), enormous context windows, and Google-ecosystem tasks.
 Pull it out for tasks where you need to feed the model a screenshot of a Figma frame plus 200k tokens of repo code.